 Stems: White Wood Aster is an erect perennial that grows from 1 to 2-1/2 feet tall.
 Stems tend to have a slight zigzag to them and they can be spreading or sprawling.
-The stem within the inflorescence has dense very fine hair.
+The stem within the floral array has dense very fine hair.

 Leaves are large and thin, ovate-lanceolate in shape with heart shaped bases, sharp coarse teeth on the margins, a pointed tip that usually has a twist to it.
 If there is any leaf hair it will be sparse.
 The underside may have have, particularly along the veins.
 Lower leaves are on long stalks.
 Upper leaves will be much smaller with short stalks, sometimes stalkless.
 The more basal leaves will drop by flowering time.

-The inflorescence is a loose grouping of somewhat flat-topped branched clusters (Corymbs) branching from the top part of the stem.
-In a corymb the flower stalks are of different length so that the flowers form a flat-topped cluster.
+The floral array is a loose grouping of somewhat flat-topped branched clusters (Corymbs) branching from the top part of the stem.
+In a corymb the flower stalks are of different length so that the flower heads form a flat-topped cluster.
 Several long green bracts may appear among the flowers.

 The flowers are about one inch wide composed of two types of florets: 5 to 10+ white ray florets that are pistillate and fertile, surrounding a central disc of 12 to 19+ long, tubular, bisexual, fertile, yellow disc florets that turn reddish at maturity.
 The tubes of the florets are unusually long and the lobes of the corolla are erect to spreading during flowering.
 The stamens, surrounding the style and appressed to it, protrude from the corolla.
 The petals of the ray florets can also have a lilac tinge of color.
 They also seem to pointing in various directions.
 The phyllaries of the flower head number 25 to 30 in 4 to 5 series, unequal in size, are rounded to pointed in shape and are whitish with dark green tips.
 The inner series can have a purplish tinge.
-Flower stalks are hairy.
+Flower head stalks are hairy.